-The default is to autodetect CPU and DRAM settings.
-Don't change the "Spread Spectrum" setting.
+The default setting is to autodetect the CPU settings.
+The "Spread Spectrum" setting reduces interference generated by the board circuitry.

 Don't change the auto-detected settings unless you really know what you are doing.
-You can use the IWILL Micro Stepping section to configure the CPU settings yourself, but we do not recommend this.
-Configuring CPU settings at variance with Intel's specifications may damage the CPU and void the warranty.
+You can configure the CPU settings manually.
+Configuring CPU settings at variance with Intel's specifications can damage the CPU and void the CPU warranty.